 Italy's Amalfi Coast is one of those places with a "must see" reputation.
 Staggeringly picturesque and maddeningly touristy, it can be both rewarding and frustrating.
-As if an antidote to intense Naples (just an hour to the north), it is the perfect place for a romantic break, if done right and if you can afford it.
-These towns are the big three sights of the Amalfi Coast: Positano is like a living Gucci ad.
-Amalfi evokes a day when small towns with big fleets were powerhouses on the Mediterranean.
-And Ravello is fun for that tramp-in-a-palace feeling.
+As if an antidote to intense Naples (just an hour to the north), it's the perfect place for a romantic break from the rest of your trip, if done right and if your budget can handle some splurges.

-The best launchpad for the Amalfi Coast is the city of Sorrento, easily accessible by train and bus from Naples or Rome.
-From Sorrento, travelers to the coast can hop on a bus.
-This well-traveled route is one of the world's great bus rides.
+The best launchpad for the Amalfi Coast is the city of Sorrento, easily accessible by train and bus from Naples.
+From Sorrento, travelers have two main options for reaching the storied coast: bus and taxi.
+The bus — easy to catch and with frequent departures — takes one of the world's great routes.
 Cantilevered hotels and villas cling to the vertical terrain while beautiful sandy coves tease from far below.
-The Mediterranean literally twinkles.
-But the ride is hairy — police are posted at tough bends during peak hours to help fold in side-view mirrors.
+The Mediterranean twinkles temptingly, hinting at the fun at the end of the ride.
+But the twisty, well-traveled road is a hairy drive — police are posted at tough bends during peak hours to help fold in side-view mirrors.

-While the bus is easy and departs frequently, I prefer hiring a private driver in Sorrento to explore the coast.
-This is a splurge, but when you factor in the value of your time waiting for buses and the frustration of trying to explore a congested and expensive bit of Italian coastline on your own, it can be a fine value (especially if you split the cost among a small group).
+If you can afford it, I recommend skipping the bus and hiring a private driver in Sorrento to explore the coast.
+This is a splurge, but when you factor in the value of your time waiting for buses, the opportunity to stop en route as you like, and the local insights of your driver, it can be a fine value (especially if you split the cost among a small group).

-The village is squished into a ravine, with narrow pedestrian-only alleys that cascade down to the harbor.
-Only one street in Positano allows motorized traffic, sparing the town from the ravages of big-bus tourism.
+My favorite town for overnighting here is Positano, about an hour from Sorrento.
+Hanging on the most spectacular stretch of the coast, the village is squished into a ravine, with narrow pedestrian-only alleys that cascade down to the harbor.
 To get anywhere, you have to walk either up or down.
-Steep lanes and stairs are a way of life for the 4,000 residents.

-The town of Amalfi is about an hour by bus from Positano.
-Innocuous as it looks today, in its 10th and 11th century heyday, the town was a maritime power.
+The town of Amalfi is roughly another hour along the coast from Positano.
+Innocuous as it looks today, in its 10th- and 11th-century heyday the town wielded serious maritime might.
 With a trading fleet that controlled this region, it competed with Genoa, Pisa, and Venice.
-But in the 1300s, this little powerhouse was devastated by a tsunami and deadly plague, leaving Amalfi a humble backwater.
+But in the 1300s, Amalfi was devastated by a tsunami and then a plague, leaving the town a humble backwater.

-Amalfi's cathedral is grander than a town of 5,000 would ordinarily merit.
-It houses the remains of St. Andrew, whom the people here credit with cooking up a freak storm, thereby saving the town from certain pillage and plunder during a 1500s pirate raid.
-Inside, the Cloister of Paradise features 120 graceful columns protecting stone sarcophagi.
-Once the cemetery of Amalfi's nobles, today it's a peaceful place for a shady rest.
+Its former importance explains why Amalfi's cathedral is grander than a town of 5,000 would ordinarily merit.
+It houses the remains of St. Andrew, whom the people here credit with cooking up a freak 1544 storm that saved the town from a pirate raid.
+The church's peaceful Cloister of Paradise, with 120 graceful columns protecting stone sarcophagi of Amalfi's nobles, is a perfect place for a shady rest.

-Another worthy stop in Amalfi is the Paper Museum, located in a 13th-century paper mill.
-The guided tour covers the history and process of papermaking, a longtime industry for the town, and offers a look at the museum's vintage water-powered machinery.
-Kids can dip a screen into the rag pool and make a sheet for themselves.
+Another worthy stop in Amalfi is its Museum of Paper, located in a 13th-century paper mill.
+Follow its guided tour to learn about the history and how-to of Italian papermaking — a longtime industry for the town — and for a peek at the museum's vintage water-powered machinery.
+Kids can dip a screen into a rag pool and make a sheet for themselves.

-About 30 minutes from Amalfi, suspended 1,000 feet above the sea, the town of Ravello is like a lush and peaceful garden floating above it all.
+About 30 minutes from Amalfi, suspended 1,000 feet above the sea, the town of Ravello sits like a lush, terraced Eden, serenely floating above it all.
 It's most famous for its views, though it does have a few worthy sights.

 Villa Rufolo, built inside the 13th-century ruins of a noble family's palace, presents wistful gardens among stony walls with oh-my-God views.
-During spring and fall, it serves as a sublime venue for classical concerts.
-Villa Cimbrone boasts a romantic garden, five-star hotel, and the Terrace of Infinity, lined with 18th century marble busts and dangling high above the sea for panoramas that seem to go on forever.
+In spring and fall, it serves as a sublime venue for classical concerts.
+Villa Cimbrone boasts a romantic garden, five-star hotel, and the Terrace of Infinity, dangling high above the sea and lined with 18th-century marble busts gazing out at panoramas that seem to go on forever.

 With a million vistas, each one different, the Amalfi Coast is a feast for the eyes.
 Just as it has for centuries, it continues to lure holiday goers, drawn here by the spectacular scenery, mild climate, and the region's special brand of la dolce vita.